-Logical page structure is important for both Search Engine Optimization (SEO) and ADA compliance.
+Logical page structure is important for both Search Engine Optimization (SEO) and accessibility compliance.
 Using HTML heading tags properly is one method to ensure our pages communicate the content of a page in an organized and accessible way.

 Headings are the short phrases or words that are used to communicate the purpose of a page, or a section of a page.

 When a user visits your site with the aid of a screen reader or when Google crawls your site and indexes your content, HTML heading tags will communicate your page's purpose and content.
 Headings are especially important for users with screen readers, such as VoiceOver, since the Web Rotor assistant will list out the page's headings for easy navigation.

 HTML heading tags best practices

 You should avoid using text styling, such as bold or underlined text, to create the sections of your pages.
 HTML heading tags should be used to separate your content into meaningful sections, with H1 noting the title of the page and H2-H6 sub-headings noting the other sections of the page from most to least importance.

 Heading tags with an equal or higher rank should start a new section, and heading tags with a lower rank should start the new sub-sections within those higher sections.
 It is also important not to skip ranks; for example, do not use an H5 directly after an H1.

 H3 - First Subsection

 Headings should be as concise and short as possible.